Double Up (R. Kelly album)

 Double Up is the eighth studio album by American singer-songwriter R. Kelly.
 It was released by Jive Records on May 29, 2007 in the United States, with distribution handled by Zomba Label Group.
 The album features the contributions with guest appearances and also the productions, which was handled by R. Kelly, along with Swizz Beatz, The Runners, Snoop Dogg, Khao, Nelly, Chamillionaire and Polow da Don.

 Its lead single, his remix to "I'm a Flirt", which features guest vocals from American rapper T.I. and American recording artist T-Pain; attaining the prominence of the success on the Billboard's Top 40 charts, while it peaked at number one on the US Top Hot Rap Tracks chart.
+Double Up is Kelly's final studio album to top the Billboard 200.

 Background

 On YouTube, R. Kelly has a video of him speaking out about his state on his success and his thoughts of collaborating with artists, such Young Jeezy and Ludacris, he thought, "why not put some of that magic on my album?"
 He stated that 70 percent of the record will be uptempo but he assured fans that "there will be some slow jams on there."